• Skip to primary navigation

 Remove from oven and let set for five minutes before sharing.

-Serve (optional) with salsa, cilantro, pepita crema, sour cream, jalapeños, avocado slices and/or black olives.
+Serve (optional) with blender Mexican Chipotle Salsa or Fresh Pico de Gallo, cilantro, pepita crema, sour cream, jalapeños, avocado slices and/or black olives.

 • For leftovers, transfer the enchiladas to a covered container to store up to three days in the refrigerator.